 Damp walls are a common problem in cellars and basements because the earth surrounding the walls is often saturated with water, and this moisture can make its way through the masonry and brickwork.
 When this moisture ingress passes through the wall, it will often carry salts and minerals with it that will damage any fishing touches you have applied to the wall like paint.

 Tanking walls will prevent damp problems by forming an impermeable waterproof barrier.
 The barrier is formed using tanking slurry that is applied directly to the wall.
-Tanking Slurry is simple to apply and is ideal for coating foundation walls below-ground level.
+Tanking slurry is simple to apply for trained professionals and is ideal for coating below-ground level structures.

 The first step is preparing the walls by cleaning off dust and removing old or damaged plaster, paint or render.
-When the wall is clean, applying a salt neutraliser will prevent any hygroscopic salts from infiltrating the tanking slurry that will soon be applied.
+Aapplying a salt neutraliser will prevent any hygroscopic salts from infiltrating the tanking slurry that will soon be applied.

-Any holes or cracks in the wall should now be filled with mortar (sand and cement) before applying a coat of tanking slurry.
+Any holes or cracks in the wall should now be filled with a fast setting non shrinking repair mortar before applying a coat of tanking slurry.
 It is important to make sure the tanking slurry is prepared and mixed properly as inconsistencies can result in the slurry being unsuccessful.
-The slurry is applied to the wall using a masonry brush.
+The slurry is then applied to the wall.

 The surveyors and technicians at Peter Cox have been waterproofing basements and cellars for more than thirty years and know a thing or two about tanking.
 If you want a professional opinion on the best tanking solution for your basement or cellar then call Peter Cox today on 0800 633 5712 or contact us online using our online contact form.